-The representation of clouds in general circulation models (GCM) is still causing significant uncertainty in numerical climate and weather prediction, through the associated strong impact on the earth's radiative budget (Intergovernmental Panel on Climate Change (IPCC) Third Assessment Report; Houghton 2001).
+The representation of clouds in general circulation models (GCM) is still causing significant uncertainty in numerical climate and weather prediction, through the associated strong impact on the earth's radiative budget (Intergovernmental Panel on Climate Change (IPCC) Third Assessment Report; Houghton, 2001).
 The same is true for turbulent transport in the boundary layer, which controls the exchange of moist static energy and momentum between the surface and the free troposphere.
 As both clouds and turbulence are sub-grid processes their impact has to parameterized, which has been the subject of active research.
 Typically, transport and clouds are represented in separate schemes in GCMs.
-This separation potentially introduces compensating errors, masked by the tuning of adjustable parameters.
-These errors can be avoided by unification and integration of separate schemes, which for that reason has been a recent trend in atmospheric modelling (e.g. Lappen and Randall 2001; Golaz 2002).
+This potentially introduces compensating errors, masked by the tuning of adjustable parameters.
+This problem can only be solved by unification and integration of separate schemes and regimes (e.g. Lappen and Randall, 2001; Golaz, 2002).

-This study relates a similar attempt at sub-grid model integration.
-It presents the extension of the Eddy Diffusivity Mass Flux (EDMF) framework for turbulent transport (Siebesma and Teixeira 2000) into the statistical modeling of boundary layer clouds (e.g. Sommeria and Deardorff 1977; Mellor 1977; Bougeault 1981).
+This study relates such an attempt at sub-grid model integration.
+It presents the extension of the Eddy Diffusivity Mass Flux (EDMF) framework for turbulent transport into the statistical modeling of boundary layer clouds (Sommeria and Deardorff, 1977).
 Such close coupling between the modeling of boundary layer transport and clouds is motivated by the idea that both are in principle generated by the same turbulent eddies.
 The associated eddy sizes and turn-over timescales are relatively small compared to the typical timestep and gridspacing of present-day weather prediction and climate models, which favours a statistical modeling approach.

 The integration of the representation of clouds and transport is achieved by parameterizing both as a function of the same joint-distribution, reconstructed using EDMF transport model variables.
 As a result, the representation of transport and clouds becomes internally consistent within the boundary layer scheme.
-Projection of the advection-diffusion decomposition that defines EDMF on the turbulent distribution implies that each transport component gets its own independent probability density function (PDF), resulting in a diffusive PDF and an updraft PDF.
-This corresponds to a bimodal cloud scheme (Lewellen and Yoh 1993).
+Projection of the advection-diffusion decomposition that defines EDMF on this distribution then implies that each transport component gets its own independent probability density function (PDF), resulting in a diffusive PDF and an updraft PDF.
+This corresponds to a bimodal cloud scheme (Lewellen and Yoh, 1993).
 An attractive aspect of such bimodal models is that they can theoretically render distributions with high (in principle unlimited) skewness and kurtosis.
 Such distributions are typical of convective layers, in which the updrafts are often grouped and form an independent, second mode.

-Compared to previous statistical cloud schemes this approach has some novelties.
-First, the double PDF is reconstructed in conserved variable space, the position and orientation of each PDF expressing its unique properties.
-Second, the parameterization of the variances of the double PDF introduces close ties to the transport model.
+Compared to previous bimodal cloud schemes this approach has some novelties.
+First, the double PDF is reconstructed and integrated in conserved variable space, the position and orientation of each PDF expressing its unique properties.
+Second, the parameterization of the variances of the bimodal PDF introduces close ties to the transport model.
 The gridbox mean variance is reconstructed using a prognostic budget including a variance transport term.
-The variance of the updraft PDF is parameterized as a function of the spread among multiple resolved model updrafts, introduced into EDMF by Neggers et al. (2007) to enable representation of shallow cumulus
+The variance of the updraft PDF is parameterized as a function of the spread among multiple resolved model updrafts, introduced into EDMF in part I of this study (Neggers et al., 2007a) to enable representation of shallow cumulus convection.